Developers

 Use Cases/Business Situations Where VP9 Might Be a Good Choice of Video Codec

-VP9 works smoothly on PCs at high resolutions, so if you’re delivering OTT video to desktop, it’s a great choice.
+VP9 works smoothly on PCs at high resolutions, so if you’re delivering OTT video to the desktop, it’s a great choice.
 It can save you bandwidth over other codecs while delivering the same or better quality.
 If you need control over your codec or even want to make a few customizations, then open source has obvious advantages over the competition.
 The lack of fees can add up to significant savings if you are delivering paid content.
-The better support for HD+ and 360-degree videos also make it a great choice if those are your specialties.
-Though it isn’t yet widely supported on iOS, you can still use it alongside other codecs if you want a cross-platform strategy, and enjoy the advantages for those platforms that support it fully.
+The better support for UHD, HDR and 360-degree videos also make it a great choice if those are your specialties.

 The Future of VP9